 Every effort should be made to have children live at home or in a community-based residence.
 Living at home with the family is usually better for the child than alternative placements unless marked behavior difficulties require a higher level of supervision than the family can provide.
 The family may benefit from psychologic support and help with daily care provided by day care centers, homemakers, and respite services.
 The living environment must encourage independence and reinforce learning of skills needed to accomplish this goal.

 Whenever possible, children with intellectual disability should attend an appropriately adapted day care center or school with peers without cognitive disability.
-The Individuals with Disabilities Education Act (IDEA), the primary US special education law, stipulates that all children with disabilities should receive appropriate educational opportunities and programming in the least restrictive and most inclusive environments.
+The Individuals with Disabilities Education Act (IDEA), the primary US special education law, stipulates that all children with disabilities should receive appropriate educational opportunities and programs in the least restrictive and most inclusive environments.
 The Americans with Disability Act and Section 504 of the Rehabilitation Act also provide for accommodations in schools and other public settings.

 As people with intellectual disability reach adulthood, an array of supportive living and work settings is available.
-Large residential institutions are being replaced by small group or individual residences matched to the affected person’s functional abilities and needs.
+Large residential institutions are being replaced by small group or supported individual residences matched to the individual's functional abilities and needs.

-Continuing improvements in and increased availability of obstetric and neonatal care and the use of exchange transfusion and Rh0(D) immune globulin to prevent hemolytic disease of the newborn have reduced the incidence of intellectual disability; the increase in survival of very low-birth-weight infants has kept the prevalence constant.
+Continuing improvements in, and increased availability of, obstetric and neonatal care and the use of exchange transfusion and Rho(D) immune globulin to prevent hemolytic disease of the newborn have reduced the incidence of intellectual disability; the increase in survival of very low-birth-weight infants has kept the prevalence constant.

 Intellectual disability involves slow intellectual development with subaverage intellectual functioning, immature behavior, and limited self-care skills that in combination are severe enough to require some level of support.

-A number of prenatal, perinatal, and postnatal disorders can cause intellectual disability, but a specific cause often cannot be identified.
+A number of prenatal, perinatal, and postnatal factors can cause intellectual disability, but a specific cause often cannot be identified.